Skip to main content Skip to section navigation

 Comms at the Remediate phase

-• Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts).
+• Updates and real-time chat should continue as above (updates on the Google Doc, chat in Slack or Google Hangouts).

 • The IC should continue to post updated sitreps on a regular cadence (the section on severities, below, suggests cadences for each level).
 These sitreps should be sent to Slack, to GSA-IT, US-CERT, and FedRAMP ISSO (JAB Technical Reviewers) via email, and to any other stakeholders identified throughout the process (e.g. clients).